HelloChatterbox/dev_documentation/docs/skill-development/marketplace-submission/skill-readme-md.md

 * Select the README.md file
 * Then the pencil icon to edit the file

-**2. Review your changes using the** [**Skills Meta Editor**](https://mycroft.ai/skill-meta-editor)
+**2. Review your changes using the** [**Skills Meta Editor**](https://chatterbox.ai/skill-meta-editor)

 * GitHub provides the preview tab for quickly checking your formatting.
-However, in the Mycroft Marketplace, there are several ways a Skill might be shown.
+However, in the Chatterbox Marketplace, there are several ways a Skill might be shown.
-* Copy and paste the file contents into the README.md tab of the [Meta Editor](https://mycroft.ai/skill-meta-editor) to see a preview of the Card and Detail views.
+* Copy and paste the file contents into the README.md tab of the [Meta Editor](https://chatterbox.ai/skill-meta-editor) to see a preview of the Card and Detail views.
-* Please be aware that after importing text into this tool, it may be modified to fit the standard features of a Mycroft Skill's README.
+* Please be aware that after importing text into this tool, it may be modified to fit the standard features of a Chatterbox Skill's README.

 **3. Propose the changes**